Norton Rose Fulbright LLP

 Related services and key industries

 Harriet Jones-Fenleigh is a litigation and dispute resolution lawyer based in London.
-She specialises in cross-border commercial and banking and finance litigation and arbitration.
-Harriet has a particular focus on derivatives, structured finance and debt capital markets disputes, but she also has considerable contentious aviation and civil fraud experience.
+She focuses on international commercial disputes and banking and finance litigation and arbitration.

 - Barrister, qualified in England & Wales

-- Acting for a major bank in various disputes concerning the alleged mis-selling of interest rate hedging products.
+- a major bank in various disputes concerning the alleged mis-selling of interest rate hedging products.